Nitefawkes/Aegis-Assets/README.md

 ./target/release/aegis db stats
 ```

+### ⚠️ Python bindings status

+The `aegis-python` crate currently provides a stub PyO3 module.
+Functional bindings for configuring and running extractions from Python are still in development, so all workflows should use the Rust CLI or core library for the time being.

 ### 🌐 **Web Dashboard**

 After starting the API server, open `api_demo.html` in your browser to access the interactive web dashboard with: